mlange-42/arche/docs/content/user-guide/relations/index.md

 However, the implementation in *Arche* is currently limited in that it only supports a single relation per entity, and no nested relation queries.

 ## When to use, and when not

+As an archetype is created for each target entity of a relation, Arche's entity relations are not efficient if the number of target entities is high (tens of thousands), while only a low number of entities has a relation to each particular target (less than a few dozens).
+Particularly in the extreme case of 1:1 relations, storing entities in components as explained in the introduction of this chapter is more efficient.

+Beyond use cases where the relation target is a "physical" entity that appears in a simulation or game, targets can also be more abstract, like categories.
+E.g.:

+ - The opposing factions in a strategy game
+ - Different tree species in an forest model
+ - Behavioral states in a finite state machine

+This concept is particularly useful for things that would best be expressed by components, but the possible components (or categories) are only known at runtime.
+Thus, it is not possible to create ordinary components for them.
+However, these categories can be represented by entities, which are used as relation targets.